dhansel/VersaTerm/software/ReadMe.md

 git submodule update --init
 cd pico-sdk/lib
 git submodule update --init
+cd tinyusb
+git checkout 86ad6e5
-cd ../../..
+cd ../../../..
 mkdir build
 cd build
 cmake .. -DPICO_SDK_PATH=../lib/pico-sdk -DPICO_COPY_TO_RAM=1
 make
 ```

+The `git checkout 86ad6e5` command updates TinyUSB to version 0.18 instead of version 0.12
+which was included with the pico-sdk version used by VersaTerm.
+Version 0.12 has issues
+with (some) USB hubs which are resolved in 0.18.

 This should create file VersaTerm/software/build/src/VersaTerm.uf2<br>
 Follow the "Uploading firmware to Raspberry Pi Pico" instructions above to upload the .uf2 file to the Pico.

-The instructions above will use the of pico-sdk, tinyusb and PicoDVI versions that were
+The instructions above will use the of pico-sdk and PicoDVI versions that were
 current when I wrote and tested VersaTerm.
 Building from those sources should result in
 the same VerTerm.uf2 file as the one in VersaTerm/software.